Changeling (novel)

 Changeling is a 1980 fantasy novel by American writer Roger Zelazny.
-It was nominated for a Locus Award in 1981, and was followed by a sequel, Madwand.
+It was nominated for a Locus Award in 1981, and it was followed by a sequel, Madwand.

 Plot summary

 The people had long suffered under Det Morson's power.
-When at last, the wizard Mor joined the fight, Det and his infamous Rondoval castle were destroyed.
-But the victory was not complete, for the conquerors found a baby amidst the rubble: Det's son, Pol.
-Unwilling to kill the child, Mor took him to a parallel world where technology ruled and the ways of magic were considered mere legends.
-He substituted Pol for a baby of the same age, using a spell to persuade the parents to recognize him as their own.
-In order to retain the balance between the worlds, Mor took the baby from the other world and brought it back to his own, leaving it with a local artisan, Marak.
+When the wizard Mor finally joined the fight, Det and his infamous Rondoval castle were destroyed.
+But the victory was incomplete, because the conquerors found a baby amid the rubble—Det's son, Pol.
+Unwilling to kill the child, Mor took him to a parallel world where technology prevailed, and the practice of magic was considered to be mere legend.
+Mor substituted Pol for a baby of the same age, using a spell to persuade the parents to recognize him as their own child.
+In order to retain the balance between the worlds, Mor took the baby from the other world and brought it back to his own world, leaving it with a local artisan named Marak.